TechAtNYU/ClassroomLM/README.md

 # ClassroomLM

 ![ClassroomLM Banner](.github/assets/main-banner.png)
 ClassroomLM provides each of the many classrooms within an organization a specialized LLM assistant that is specific and accurate to the subject matter and resources of that particular classroom.

+???? add more to above about generating material, etc

+The core feature and main value that ClassroomLM provides is the application's framework of having siloed knowledge bases per classroom to conduct Retrieval Augmented Generation (RAG) on, with the additional features like collaborative chat layered on top of this.

 > ????
 Makes sense for classrooms in primary education or universities, and even for other adjacent organizations like clubs and student associations that want easy access to giving an AI assistant to their members specific to their documents.

-The core feature and main value that ClassroomLM provides is the application's framework of having siloed knowledge bases per classroom to conduct Retrieval Augmented Generation (RAG) on, with the additional features like collaborative chat layered on top of this.

 [video walktrhough of everything]